SocketCluster/socketcluster/README.md

 ## Benchmarks

+### Throughput

+The goal of this test was to see how many JavaScript (JSON) objects SocketCluster could process each second on a decent machine.

 #### Procedure

-For this CPU benchmark, we tested SocketCluster on an 8-core Amazon EC2 m3.2xlarge instance running Linux.
+For this CPU benchmark, SocketCluster was tested on an 8-core Amazon EC2 m3.2xlarge instance running Linux.
-The test procedure here was similar to Benchmark #1 with a few changes:
-* Instead of connecting a new client every 5 seconds, we created a new one every second.
+* A new client was created every second until there were 100 concurrent clients.
-* The maximum number of connections created was set at 170K.
+* The maximum number of messages sent was set to be 170K (1700 messages per second per client).
-* The messages were fully bidirectional this time - The client sent a 'ping' event containing a JavaScript object (cast to JSON) like in Benchmark #1 but instead of just counting it, the server responded to that ping event with a 'pong' event.
+* The messages were fully bidirectional - The client sent a 'ping' event containing a JavaScript object (cast to JSON) and the server responded with a 'pong' JavaScript object.
+That object had a 'count' property to indicate the total number of pings received so far by the current worker.
-* Fewer processes were used this time: 5 load balancers, 5 workers and 2 stores.
+* SocketCluster was setup to use 5 load balancers, 5 workers and 2 stores.

 #### Observations